emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 </ul>

 == Screenshots ==
+01. The settings interface
+02. 3rd party share counter buttons
+03. Get social stats without registration
+04. Share menu that appears when your visitors use the share button
-01. The Google Analytics dashboard
+05. The Google Analytics dashboard
-02. The Google Analytics dashboard
+06. The Google Analytics dashboard
-03. The settings interface

 == Changelog ==
 = 6.8.3.3 =